natecollins/nofus-php/README.md

 A wrapper for PDO::debugDumpParams.
 Returns the statement, along with any bound parameters, using output buffering.

 - **query()**
-Takes: array (string, [value or array of values], int, [mixed or null])
+Takes: array (string, optional [value or array of values], optional int, optional [mixed or null])
 Returns: varies based on type of statement

-Executes a statement (not just a query), given an array containing the statement as a string, then either a single parameter or an array of parameters, and optionally, PDO fetch style and its argument.
+Executes a statement (not just a query), given an array containing the statement as a string, then either a single parameter or an array of parameters (if needed), and optionally, PDO fetch style and its argument.
 The return value depends on the type of statement executed:
 	- SELECT: an array of rows
 	- INSERT: the primary key for the insert (or NULL if none was returned)
 	- UPDATE/DELETE: number of rows affected